saylordotorg/course_hist102/Unit08.md

+---
+layout: default
+title: "HIST102: Early Globalizations - East Meets West (1200s-1600s)"
+course_description: "An introductory survey of the major civilizations from the Middle Ages to the Early Modern Era, focusing on the political, social, cultural, and economic interactions and exchanges between those civilizations."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Early Latin and South America** <span id="8"></span> *Beginning in the fifteenth century, the empires of Portugal and Spain founded large colonies in Latin America.
 As a result of these